 For companies growing beyond a couple hundred subscribers, it’s highly profitable to go beyond basic dunning.
-Fight involuntary churn with this detailed guide.
+And we’ll show you how in this detailed guide on fighting involuntary churn.

 Nothing is more frustrating than losing a good customer to a payment issue.
-Whether it’s friction that forces re-evaluation of your product, or deliverability problems, or a myriad of edge cases that fail to get subscriptions back in the green, a lackluster setup for managing involuntary churn can be costly even in the short term.
+Whether it’s friction that forces re-evaluation of your product, email deliverability issues, or a myriad of edge cases that fail to get subscriptions back in the green, a lackluster dunning setup for managing involuntary churn can be costly (even in the short term).

-And the losses compound month-over-month-over-month-over oh my god we worked so hard to acquire these customers!!!… becoming a sneaky revenue leak that creeps up on you.
+And the losses compound month-over-month-over-month-over-oh my god we worked so hard to acquire these customers and now they’ve vanished… becoming a sneaky revenue leak that creeps up on you.

 No joke, some companies Churn Buster works with can afford annual salaries with the revenue they save.